This post was originally published 07/19/19 and has been updated on 12/13/21.

-Websites that allow people to communicate and discuss relevant topics are a gold mine that allows an ASO agency to organically grow the number of backlinks, mentions and referral installs for an app.
+Websites that allow people to communicate and discuss relevant topics are a gold mine that enable an ASO agency to organically grow the number of backlinks, mentions and referral installs for an app.

-Still, make sure you help and add value, not promote.
+Still, make sure you help and add value, instead of just promoting your app.
 Reddit users are especially well known for burning and bashing any kind of blatant promoting.
 They are there to enjoy their time and learn, not watch ads.
 So, don’t turn your content into ads.

 Educate, inform, help and enjoy being there.